colinyjchung/darkdragons/content/post/lankhmar-oceans-six.md

 Nylokk takes them down to his secret cellar where he has a hidden vault.
 They go through the terms of their contract for storing goods in Nylokk's safe, liquidate a few pieces of jewelry for cash, and name their beneficiaries should anything happen to them.
 They also set a password, sign the contract and it's magically sealed.
 Once that's done, Nylokk tells them to lean in as he's got a job for them.

 Igrik of the East is a merchant who's trying to climb the social ladder of Lankhmar.
 He has taken to collecting rare art to impress the nobility.
 In three night's time, he will hold a masque to showcase his latest acquisition.
 Igrik's vault, which is usually well-guarded, will have his security thinned out that night.
 It's the perfect time to rob the place.
-Nylokk hands a map he somehow got his hands on to the party. _Elaborate heist?
+Nylokk shows them a map he _somehow-got-his-hands-on_. _Elaborate heist?
 Elaborate heist?
 Elaborate heist?_

 ## The Plan